Local Rule 7016. PRETRIAL PROCEDURES

 (2) Within thirty (30) days after the first defendant has answered or otherwise appeared, the parties must meet as required by Fed.
 R. Bankr.
 P. 7026 and LR 7026.
 No later than fourteen (14) days after the meeting, the parties must complete and submit the information required by the discovery plan or request for waiver, and, if required by a judge, a form order.

-(4) If the parties have agreed to different deadlines, cannot agree on deadlines, or wish to seek a waiver of the requirement for a discovery plan, they must say so on the front page of the discovery plan.
+(4) If the parties have agreed to different deadlines, cannot agree on deadlines, or wish to seek a waiver of the requirement for a discovery plan, they must say so on the front page of the standard discovery plan.

 (6) After the first scheduling conference, the court will approve, disapprove, or modify the discovery plan, enter other orders as appropriate, and issue an order regarding pretrial and trial.
 The court may order a status hearing or a conference of all the parties at any time.